noir-lang/awesome-noir/README.md

 - [Merkle Root](https://github.com/tomoima525/noir-merkle-root) - a library for calculating Merkle root from given inputs.
 Using the Poseidon function for hashing
 - [Quantized arithmetic](https://github.com/storswiftlabs/quantized_arithmetic) - a library for quantized value operations of zero-point quantization
 - [SHA-1](https://github.com/michaelelliot/noir-sha1) - a library for generating hashes using SHA-1 hashing function
+- [Hydra for BN254](https://github.com/TaceoLabs/noir-hydra) - symmetric encryption and decryption in Noir

 #### Ethereum
 - [Ethereum Storage Proof Verification](https://github.com/aragonzkresearch/noir-trie-proofs) - a library that contains the primitives necessary for RLP decoding (in the form of look-up table construction) and Ethereum state and storage proof verification (or verification of any trie proof involving 32-byte long keys)